mamidipalli/stratfoundry-core-spec/README.md

 ---

-## Using this repo to work with ChatGPT
+## Using this repo to work with me

 **Paste this in any new chat to lock context:**